tanishalfelven/modular-updater/README.md

 # updating

-modular-updater works as a configured object they you must initiall configure, which you then have a fine-tuned control over the installation process.
+modular-updater works as a configured object they you must initially configure, which you then have a fine-tuned control over the installation process.

 To create an updater, `require` then call `.create()`.
-The only support options so far are defined below.
+The only supported options so far are defined below.

 ```js
 const modularUpdater = require("modular-updater").create({